navya2392/ML-projects/DecisionTrees_InflammationData/README_DecisionTrees_Inflammation.md

 # 🌡️ Acute Inflammations Classification using Decision Trees

 This project applies decision tree classifiers to the **Acute Inflammations** dataset to demonstrate interpretable modeling using rule-based systems.
-It is part of Homework 5 for the DSCI 552 course (Machine Learning for Data Science) at USC.

 ---